 About Krista

-Alberta audiences will recognize Krista from her recent “sultry” performance as Maddalena in Rigoletto.
-Her 2019 season also took her across Canada to star in the title role of Opéra de Montréal’s Carmen directed by Charles Binamé.
+Alberta audiences will recognize Krista from her “sultry” performance as Maddalena in Rigoletto.
+She starred in the title role of l’Opéra de Montréal’s Carmen directed by Charles Binamé.
 She has performed with Calgary Opera (Ballad of Baby DoeWhat Brought Us Here), Edmonton Opera (La Traviata), Regina Symphony Orchestra (Candide).
-Québec audiences know her best as Sadia, in the opera version of Luc Plamondon’s beloved Starmania with l'Opéra de Québec (2008 & 2016) and l’Opéra de Montréal (2009).
+Québec audiences know her best as Sadia, in the opera version of Luc Plamondon’s beloved Starmania with l'Opéra de Québec and l’Opéra de Montréal.
 Other roles include Concepcion (l’Heure Espagnole), Idamante (Idomeneo), Carmen (La Tragédie de Carmen) and Mignon (Mignon).
 Internationally, she has appeared with Polifonia in Macedonia to portray the role of Dido (Dido and Aeneas).

 Opera Canada Magazine